Last updated on August 1st, 2022

 Type 2 Diabetes is more common in adults and 1 in every 10 adults across the globe has this diabetes.
 90% of the people having diabetes with Type-2 Diabetes.
 The good news is that diabetes can be reversed.
-Reversal requires proper care, exercises, diet plan, and medication.
+Reversal requires proper care, exercise, diet plan, and medication.

 To understand Type-2 Diabetes you need to understand the role of Glucose and the need for Insulin.